-- Neumann U 87 AI: The Neumann U 87 AI (link to check the price on Amazon) is a multi-pattern large diaphragm condenser mic that gets the top recommendation for miking marimba.
-A pair of U 87 AI’s, though expensive, will efficiently capture the sound of a marimba in nearly any situations and in many common microphones positions.
+- Neumann U 87 AI: The Neumann U 87 AI is a multi-pattern large diaphragm condenser mic that gets the top recommendation for miking marimba.
+A pair of U 87 AI's, though expensive, will efficiently capture the sound of a marimba in nearly any situations and in many common microphones positions.

-- Electro-Voice RE20: The Electro-Voice RE20 (link to check the price on Amazon) is a large diaphragm cardioid dynamic microphone that exhibits no proximity effect.
+- Electro-Voice RE20: The Electro-Voice RE20 is a large diaphragm cardioid dynamic microphone that exhibits no proximity effect.
 The RE20 is the top recommendation for close-miking marimba and for miking the resonators of the instrument.

 “Best” is a dangerous word.
 There is really no such thing as a “best microphone” for any situation.
 The microphone(s) listed in my Recommended Microphones And Accessories” page are simply my recommendations.
 These recommendations are based on my own experience and are mindful of budget.
 It would be easy to suggest an ELA M 251 or U47 for most scenarios.
 However, these tube mics are very expensive, putting them out of a hobbyist's price range and making it difficult for professionals to make their money back on the gear.

 Another important note is that the microphone or equipment you choose is not the most important part of recording audio.
 In fact, there are many factors that are arguably more important than the choice of microphone.
 These include: